-emissions.104 Additionally, the proposed project would be required to meet the renewable energy criteria of the Green Building Code, further reducing its energy-related greenhouse gas emissions.
+emissions.108 Additionally, the proposed project would be required to meet the renewable energy criteria of the Green Building Code, further reducing its energy-related greenhouse gas emissions.

 The proposed project's waste-related emissions would be reduced through compliance with the City's Recycling and Composting Ordinance, Construction and Demolition Debris Recovery Ordinance, and Green Building Code requirements.
 These regulations reduce the amount of materials sent to a landfill, reducing greenhouse gases emitted by landfill operations.
-These regulations also promote reuse of materials, conserving their embodied energy 105 and reducing the energy required to produce new materials.
-Thus, the proposed project components at Pier 221⁄2 were determined to be consistent with San Francisco's greenhouse gas reduction strategy.
-106
+These regulations also promote reuse of materials, conserving their embodied energy109 and reducing the energy required to produce new materials.
+Thus, the proposed project components at Pier 221⁄2 were determined to be consistent with San Francisco's greenhouse gas reduction strategy.110

 The project sponsor is required to comply with these regulations, which have proven effective, as San Francisco's greenhouse gas emissions have measurably decreased when compared to 1990 emissions levels, demonstrating that the City has met and exceeded Executive Order S-3-05, Assembly Bill 32, and the 2017 Clean Air Plan greenhouse gas reduction goals for the year 2020.
 Furthermore, the City has met its 2017 goal of reducing greenhouse gas emissions to 25 percent below 1990 levels by 2017.
 Other existing regulations, such as those implemented through Assembly Bill 32, will continue to reduce projects' contribution to climate change.
-In addition, San Francisco's local greenhouse gas reduction targets are consistent with the long-term greenhouse gas reduction goals of Executive Order S-3-05, Executive Order B-30-15, Assembly Bill 32, Senate Bill 32 and the 2017 Clean Air Plan.
-Therefore, because the proposed project elements in San Francisco are consistent with the City's greenhouse gas reduction strategy, it is also consistent with the greenhouse gas reduction goals of Executive Order S-3-05, Executive Order B-30-15, Assembly Bill 32, Senate Bill 32 and the 2017 Clean Air Plan, would not conflict with these plans, and would therefore not exceed San Francisco's applicable greenhouse gas threshold of significance.
+In addition, San Francisco's local greenhouse gas reduction targets are consistent with the long-term greenhouse gas reduction goals of Executive Order S-3-05, Executive Order B-30-15, Assembly Bill 32, and the 2017 Clean Air Plan.
+Therefore, because the proposed project elements in San Francisco are consistent with the City's greenhouse gas reduction strategy, it is also consistent with the greenhouse gas reduction goals of Executive Order S-3-05, Executive Order S-3-05, Executive Order B-30-15, Assembly Bill 32, Senate Bill 32 and the 2017 Clean Air Plan.
+Therefore, because the proposed project elements in San Francisco are consistent with the City's greenhouse gas reduction strategy, it is also consistent with the greenhouse gas reduction goals of Executive Order S-3-05, Executive Order S-3-05, Executive Order B-30-15, Assembly Bill 32, Senate Bill 32 and the 2017 Clean Air Plan, would not conflict with these plans, and would therefore not exceed San Francisco's applicable greenhouse gas threshold of significance.